Cloud Computer API

 POST /api/cloud-computers/:id/browser/repair

-The browser is a browser-native CDP surface.
-The user operates a real Chrome/Chromium profile through screenshot, navigation, click, text, and key APIs.
+The browser is a browser-native CDP surface. browser/session returns a short-lived signed websocketUrl; the Web and mobile clients use it for CDP screencast frames plus real-time mouse, touch, scroll, and keyboard input.
+The screenshot and discrete action endpoints remain available as compatibility fallbacks.
 It is for manual login, MFA, and human verification, not CAPTCHA solving or bypassing third-party controls.

 Desktop